merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Search reaction network compounds

 Match molecular formulas to compounds predicted in the reaction networks.
 If a feature is observed in a particular culture, match it to that culture's network.
-Match to the "refined" network which ignores higher EC category annotations of KOs and the "KEGG" network which ignores EC number annotations altogether.
+Match to the "refined" network, which ignores higher EC category annotations of KOs, and match to the "KEGG" network, which ignores EC number annotations altogether.

 ```python
 def match_formulas(networks: dict[tuple[str], rn.GenomicNetwork]) -> tuple[